Back to articles

 A few current examples from 2026:

-Most of these programs require you to already have remote employment before you move.
-If you do, they are genuine free money available for something you were planning to do anyway.
+The moment is most of these programs require you to already have remote employment before you move.
+If you do, there are genuine free money available for something you were planning to do anyway.

-Step 4: find assistance programs you actually qualify for
+Step 4: find assistance programs you can qualify for

-If your move is financial necessity rather than financial optimization, there are programs designed for this situation.
+If your move is financial necessity rather than optimization, you can consider these programs designed for this situation.

-Once you know what money is available, reduce what you need.
+Once you know exactly how much money is available, reduce what you need.

-Sell everything large before you move.
+• Try to sell everything large.
 Furniture, appliances, and large items cost more to move than they are worth.
-A couch that costs $200 used costs $300-$500 to ship across the country.
-Sell it on Facebook Marketplace, buy a replacement for less at the destination.
+A couch that costs $200 costs $300-$500 to ship across the country.
+Sell it.
 This also gives you immediate cash.

-Pack only essentials in boxes, ship with USPS Media Mail or flat-rate boxes.
+Pack only essentials in boxes.
 USPS Priority Mail flat-rate boxes are $9.95-$21.90 each and fit more than people expect.
 Shipping 20 boxes costs $200-$400.
-Hiring movers for the same stuff costs ten times that.
+Hiring moving company for the same stuff costs ten times that.

 Move in the off-season.
 Moving companies and truck rentals charge 30-40% more from May through August.
 Moving in October through March gets you significantly lower rates on everything.

 Look into freight shipping.
 If you have more items than fit in boxes but less than a full household, freight trailer companies like uShip or moving container companies like PODS or U-Pack let you pay only for the space you use.
-For a partial move this is often cheaper than a truck rental.
+This is cheaper than a truck rental.

-Drive, do not fly.
-If you have a car, driving is almost always cheaper than flying plus shipping your stuff separately.
+Drive.
+Not fly.
+If you have a car, driving is almost always cheaper than flying.
 The gas cost from New York to Texas is roughly $150-$250.
 A one-way flight for one person runs $200-$400 before baggage fees.
+S - Savings!

 Step 6: sort out housing before you arrive